Pauline Redmond Coggs: Pauline Redmond Coggs Foundation

-In honor of Cogg's achievements, the Alpha Kappa Alpha sorority, Epsilon Kappa Omega chapter established the Pauline Redmond Coggs Foundation in 1999 to provide charitable, educational and community services.
+In honor of Cogg's achievements, her sorority Alpha Kappa Alpha sorority Incorporated, Epsilon Kappa Omega chapter established the Pauline Redmond Coggs Foundation in 1999 to provide charitable, educational and community services.
 Coggs served as the first president of that chapter.
 The foundation provides scholarships and establishes educational programs, with a focus on economically empowering and providing leadership development opportunities for those in disadvantaged communities.
 Other areas of focus include health, arts and the black family.
 The foundation hosts an Annual Debutante Cotillion for young women hailing from Milwaukee Public Schools and surrounding districts to celebrate their achievements.
 Debutantes are awarded scholarships based on their fundraising efforts and successful completion of the program.
 As of 2018, more than 800 young women have participated and been awarded over $800,000 in scholarships.

 Personal life

 In 1942, Coggs married Theodore Washington Coggs, who is a graduate of Howard University.
 After Cogg's husband returned from World War II, the couple relocated to Madison, Wisconsin, where her husband earned a law degree at the University of Wisconsin in Madison.
 Coggs remained active in the public sphere after her husband's death in 1968.
 Through her marriage to Theodore Coggs, she is related to political leaders that included Senator Spencer Coggs, Marcia Coggs, Isaac Coggs and Milwaukee County Supervisor Elizabeth Coggs-Jones.
-In 2001, she suffered a series of strokes and died 4 years later on July 17, 2005 at the age of 93.
+In 2001, she suffered a series of strokes and died 4 years later on July 17, 2005, at the age of 93.